 Is the TTPSF limited to roadway safety or can projects address other modes of travel such as ATV safety?

 All modes of travel are potentially eligible for TTPSF.
-The fund is designed to address transportation safety problems that are being experienced in Indian Country.
+The fund is designed to address transportation safety problems that are identified in a Tribe's transportation safety plan.

 Can the TTPSF fund staff time for an existing program?